prathamkuril/image-generator-webApp-google-vertex-ai/README.md

 # Image Generator WebApp with Google Vertex AI

-This repository, `image-generator-webApp-google-vertex-ai`, contains a web application powered by **Google Vertex AI** that generates AI-driven images based on user prompts.
-The web application is designed with a clean, responsive front-end and integrates Google’s advanced machine learning models on the back-end.
-Users can customize the number of images, their size, and the input prompt, with generated images displayed directly on the webpage.
+Hey!
+This is a web app I built that uses **Google Vertex AI** to generate images based on custom text prompts.
+The frontend is simple, responsive, and easy to use, while the backend integrates directly with Vertex AI's image generation models.
+You can customize everything—prompt, number of images, size—and see the results directly in your browser.

 ## Table of Contents